Yemen travel guide

 President Hadi escaped Houthi-imposed house arrest on 20 February 2015 and has now established a government-in-exile in Riyadh.
 On 25 March 2015 a coalition, led by Saudi Arabia, began air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
 The UN is facilitating peace talks between the Yemeni parties to the conflict.

-There have been periods of Cessation of Hostilities (CoH) in 2016 although air strikes and ground fighting have continued throughout the country to the present day.
+Air strikes and ground fighting have continued throughout the country to the present day.

 Further reports of arbitrary arrests and enforced disappearances raise concerns, as Houthis have carried out a wave of arrests of their opponents, and the list of abductees includes politicians, journalists, academics and activists.
 The political and security situation remains uncertain and volatile.